portier/portier.github.io/specs/Portier-Protocol.md

       preceding the current system time, allowing for leeway no more than 5 minutes.

-    * `email` MUST be an email address, and it MUST be in normalized form, meaning verification must fail if the result of [email normalization] changes the value.
+    * `email` MUST be an email address, and it MUST be in normalized form as per [email normalization].

     * `email_original` is optional, and if set MUST be an email address (but not necessarily in normalized form).
 When not set, it defaults to the